Campoint/visitx-api-examples-java/README.md

-# JAVA examples for the VisitX API
+# JAVA examples for the Visit-X API